DavidFRodgers/firstboot/README.md

 ### Setup Client Template

 Install Debian to a virtual machine.
 Configure the system to your liking.
+I reccomend not creating a regular user and enabling root.
+Firstboot will create a priviledged user, and allow for disabling root.

+Create SSH Key, default options will be fine

+> ssh-keygen

+Copy ssh key to firstboot server

+> ssh-copy-id user@firstboot-server-ip

+Download and expand firstboot

+> wget ...
+> tar -xzvf firstboot.tar.gz
+> cd firstboot